pascme05/MLZCR/README.md

 # Multi-Layer Zero Crossing Rate (MLZCR)
 This code implements a more general version of the MLZCR as proposed in [1] for energy disaggregation.
-In detail, abitrary frames of signals are processed using multiple layers for possible zero crossings between a minimum and maximum value.
+In detail, arbitrary frames of signals are processed using multiple layers for possible zero crossings between a minimum and maximum value.
 The paper can be found on [IEEE Xplore](https://ieeexplore.ieee.org/document/9054637) and [here](https://www.pascalschirmer.com/)

 # Code